codeoverflow-org/nodecg-io-cli/README.md

 A production install fetches tarballs of the needed packages from the official npm registry, unpacks them, creates a `package.json` with all packages in a npm v7 workspace configuration and installs dependencies that way.

-A development install clones the official git repository (`master`), installs dependencies builds all packages.
+A development install clones the official git repository (`main`), installs dependencies builds all packages.

 Either way at the end of the installation it will automatically add the nodecg-io directory (and samples if dev install and selected) to the `bundles.paths` array of your NodeCG configuration.
 If you don't have a NodeCG configuration it will create one for you.